Quillraven/Fleks/ReadMe.md

 If you are looking for a long time verified ECS that supports Java then use [Artemis-odb](https://github.com/junkdog/artemis-odb) or [Ashley](https://github.com/libgdx/ashley).

+## Example game using Fleks

+[Dinoleon](https://github.com/Quillraven/Dinoleon) is a small game using Fleks that showcases all functionalities in action!

 ## Current Status

-Release Candidate version 1 is available on maven central since 02-Jan-2022.
+Release Candidate version 1.0-RC2 is available on maven central since 19-Jan-2022.
 Please feel free to contribute to the Discussions or Issues.
 Help is always appreciated.
 To use Fleks add it as a dependency to your project: